ysfylcnky/laravel/README.md

 ## Purpose of the Project

-This project was created for educational purposes to understand Laravel fundamentals and to practice common tasks such as migrations, controllers, authentication, and seeding.
+This project was created for educational purposes to understand Laravel fundamentals, including models, controllers, migrations, authentication, and database seeding.

 ---